-The swirl effect hairstyle at the top of the head oozes character and gives the your style so much more oomph!
+The swirl effect hairstyle at the top of the head oozes character and gives your style so much more oomph!

 4. Purple Ghana Braids

 Add more personality to your look by experimenting with some color.
-This beautifully inspired look of purple Ghana braids will definitely cause some heads to turn!
+This beautifully inspired look of purple Ghana braids will definitely cause heads to turn!